-Update: As of February 2017, Vietnam has just initiated a new eVisa program for citizens of 40 countries.
-Unfortunately, that list does not include Australians, New Zealanders, and Canadians..
+Update: As of December 2019, Vietnam has a tourist eVisa program for citizens from 81 countries.
+The maximum stay is 1 month.
 To compare the eVisa with the usual Visa on Arrival process, CLICK HERE.

 Who Needs One?

-Vietnam has a bilateral visa exemption agreement with 60 countries and a unilateral agreement with several more which means citizens of these countries can travel to Ho Chi Minh City and the rest of the country without a Vietnam Tourist Visa.
+Vietnam has a bilateral visa exemption agreement with 60 countries and a unilateral agreement with several more which means citizens of these countries can travel to Ho Chi Minh City and the rest of the country without a Vietnam Tourist Visa for a limited period.
+That period depends on your nationality.
 Click Here to see which countries are included in these agreements.

-Otherwise all tourists require a passport (valid for at least six months) and a tourist visa in order to visit Vietnam.
-This includes Australians, New Zealanders, Brits, Canadians, Americans and many BUT NOT all Europeans.
+Otherwise all tourists require a passport (valid for at least six months) and a tourist or evisa in order to visit Vietnam.
+This includes Australians, New Zealanders, Canadians, Americans and many BUT NOT all Europeans.

 Where to get One?